sergeiown/batch_PDF_compressor/README.md

 The script offers the following features:

-1. English or Ukrainian language selection (added support for external message files).
+1. Automatic selection of English, Ukrainian, or Russian according to the system language using universal UTF-8 (support for external message files has been added).
 2. Selection the path to the directory with PDF files to be compressed using the windows.Forms.FolderBrowserDialog.
 With path validation and allowance for 3 false addresses or bounces.
 3. Selection of compression level: low, medium, high, ultra.
 4. Choose to delete or save original PDF files.